 - 6.4 When the new Law was brought into effect in 2009, the SLPG was reconstituted as a statutory group rather than a sub-group of the Policy Council.
 This resulted in its mandate becoming more narrowly focused.
 It is chaired by the Deputy Chief Minister. - 6.5 The SLPG is mandated under the Law to prepare the Strategic Land Use Plan and to advise the Policy Council on matters relating to the development of strategic land use planning/spatial policy that is in accordance with the strategic economic, social and environmental policies and plans of the States. - 6.6 The Strategic Land Use Plan provides guidance to the Environment Department to ensure that the land planning system is responsive to the Island's economic, social and environmental needs.

-See Conclusions: Strategic Land Planning Group, paragraphs 11.9 - 11.11
+See Conclusions: Strategic Land Planning Group, paragraphs 11.9 - 11.11 been removed from the SLPG following legal advice, as this was felt to present a conflict with the refined statutory role.

 New Policy Council sub-group